Updated: February 27, 2020

 Of course, every Bear is slightly different but the first 10% drawdowns look mighty similar.
 And the circles around the capitulation selling are quite obvious.

 If you are still fighting indecision, perhaps BCM can help.
 What if this is the mother of all head fakes?
 To BCM, it is simple: Follow a rules-based system that is designed to remove emotion.
 We provide growth systems designed to prevent large, devastating losses.
 Our systems ebb and flow as the market action unfolds, but without fear and greed clouding decisions, the path suddenly becomes crystal clear.

-Copyright © 2018 Beaumont Financial Partners, LLC DBA Beaumont Capital Management (BCM).
+Copyright © 2020 Beaumont Capital Management LLC (BCM).
 All rights reserved.

 The information presented in this report is based on data obtained from third party sources.
 Although it is believed to be accurate, no representation or warranty is made as to its accuracy or completeness.

 This material is provided for informational purposes only and does not in any sense constitute a solicitation or offer for the purchase or sale of securities nor should it be construed as investment advice.
 Past performance is no guarantee of future results.
 An investment cannot be made directly in an index.